-Median Earnings: Our students exceeded the \$3700 target as well earning on average \$500/month more than the median target income.
-It is hoped that this is a continuing trend.
-Many more of our students have been working both while being a student and after leaving our program.
+Median Earnings: Our students exceeded the \$3700 target last year, but this year's target which was \$750 higher than last year placed our students below this new target even though there was a small individual increase.
+It is hoped that this increase in median income is a continuing trend.
+Many more of our students have been working while being a student and after leaving our program.
 This has been partially an artifact of our greater level of online participation because pre-pandemic a large portion of our student lived in our campus dormitories while studying and most of these students do not maintain employment from this residential setting.
-The pivot to many distant learning online students resulted in many participating while simultaneously working.
-These students many not have improved their employment level in two semester but they are maintaining work that they already had.
-Conversations with many students about their pandemic mindset is that they might have greater anxiety about their personal finances and they are exerting more effort to find and maintain employment.
+The pivot to many distant learning online students resulted in many participating, while simultaneously working.
+These students many not have improved their employment level in two semesters but they are maintaining work that they already had.
+Conversations with many students about their pandemic mindset is that they might have greater anxiety about their personal finances, and they are exerting more effort to find and maintain employment.
+The NM economy simply did not grow, and minimum wage has not increase sufficient to keep up with this rather large 20% expectation of wage growth for 23-24.

-4. For any indicator for which your program failed to meet the negotiated targets, what is your strategy to improve outcomes?
+4. For all indicators for which your program failed to meet the negotiated targets and/or state goals, discuss your strategy to improve outcomes,

-As discussed above, the single most important strategy for improving our TABE post-testing rate will require a major policy change hopefully recommended by the soon to formed task force at SIPI in the 2023-2024 FY.
-We hope to switch SIPI from using the Accuplacer to the TABE test for all assessment testing.
-We further hope to encourage SIPI to establish an assessment office independent of administering the TABE test with manpower from the AE instructional ranks.
+As discussed above, the single most important strategy for improving our TABE post-testing rate will require a major policy change from the Accuplacer to TABE.
+This will hopefully be recommended by the soon to formed task force at SIPI in 2023-2024 FY.
+We are committed to switch SIPI from using the Accuplacer to the TABE test for all assessment testing for the upcoming spring trimester.
+We further hope to encourage SIPI to establish an assessment office that can independently administer the TABE test with manpower from the AE program support staff rather than instructional faculty.

 5. Consider your performance data from the last and previous program years.
-What trends do you see?
-(Note: If you need help obtaining such data, please reach out to Katya.)
+Discuss overall trends.

 We have had a steady increase of our 1 and 2-year employment figures over the past five years, and the median earned income of our students has increased as well.
-Some of this gain can be ascribed to the pandemic and post-pandemic economy but we feel that our Career and College Success class is helping with this also.
-We have just started working with Department of Workforce Solutions and presently have a full time representative from DWS in the SIPI One-Stop.
+Some of these gains can be ascribed to the pandemic and post-pandemic economy, but we feel that our Career and College Success class is helping with this also.
+We have just started this FY working with Department of Workforce Solutions and presently have a full-time representative from DWS in the SIPI One-Stop.

-We have improved our retention rate and our successful transition of AB/HSE students into postsecondary SIPI programs is at least 50% with a goal to increase this even more.
+We have also improved our retention rate and our successful transition of AB/HSE students into post-secondary SIPI programs is at least 50% with a goal to increase this even more.